citkane/social-frontend/README.md

 # social-frontend
-Frontend and BFF for Social
+Frontend and BFF microservice for the <a href="https://github.com/citkane/social" target="_blank">Social</a> project.